 We recognize that good corporate governance includes proactive communications with our shareholders so that we may better understand their priorities and determine how we can best respond to their needs while supporting our investment strategy.
-Key investors provide input throughout the year at sellside sponsored industry conferences, on quarterly earnings conference calls, and during individual meetings and conference calls.
-In 2021, our CFO and investor relations team, either virtually or in-person, attended eleven sell-side industry conferences and hosted individual investor meetings with over 175 separate institutions.
+Key investors provide input throughout the year at sell-side sponsored industry conferences, on quarterly earnings conference calls, and during individual meetings and conference calls.
+In 2022, our CFO and investor relations team, either virtually or in-person, attended eleven sell-side industry conferences, hosted an investor day, and conducted individual investor meetings with over 160 separate institutions.
 While most discussions concern our operations, business performance, and long-term strategy, we also stress our firm commitment to managing and growing our business in a sustainable and socially responsible manner in line with our core values.